-Evil INTPs are haughty, careless, and so absorbed in their own world and ideas that they ignore and neglect the people in their care.
-They look down on “the mass” for being less intellectual or “enlightened” than they are.
-They avoid responsibilities and ignore loved ones, drifting into their own isolated world.
-Anyone who tries to join them in their world is shunned or treated with silent passive aggression.
-They ignore any kind of moral code; everything is about cause and effect and experimentation.
-They may even toy with people just to see what happens; using them like tools or objects to use and cast aside.
+Evil INTPs are haughty, careless, and so absorbed in their own world and ideas that they ignore and neglect the people that depend on them.
+They look down on “the mass” for being less intellectual or enlightened than they are.
+They avoid responsibilities and ignore loved ones, drifting into their own isolated worlds.
+Anyone who tries to reach out or connect with them is shunned or treated with silent passive aggression.
+To the unhealthy INTP, people are tools to experiment with rather than individuals to be respected.
+They may even toy with people just to see what happens; using them like objects to use and cast aside.
 Harsh words are often spoken by them, but they care little about the emotional impact of those words.
 Their lives and wishes revolve around being left alone to tinker and experiment.

 Healthy INTPs are curious, creative, and logical.
 They are open-minded towards others and are driven to explore theoretical concepts in great depth.
 They are objective, fair, and non-judgmental.
 The healthy INTP thinks outside the box, forms innovative connections, and is an excellent problem solver.
 They balance careful logic with a quiet concern for the feelings of others.